bebedaash/3sem/README.md

 # 3sem
-Some programs from 3 semestr of RTU MIREA
+Some C++ programs from 3 semestr of RTU MIREA